pahuldeep/Image-Fusion/README.md

 This application performs image fusion using various methods.

-I will update later.
+THIS is the version 1.2.0 with opencv integrated I will update later features later.

-- IHS method (working)
+- IHS method (OpenCV working)
-- MEAN method (working)
+- MEAN method (OpenCV working)
-- BROVEY method (there is a bug debug later.)
+- BROVEY method (there is a bug in QpenCV brovey method I will debug later.)
-- ESRI method (update later)
+- ESRI method (not yet implemented update later)

 ## Dependencies
 - QT: Ypu need to have QT installed to build and run this application.